Magical Girl Pretty Sammy

-Magical Girl Pretty Sammy (魔法少女プリティサミー, Mahō Shōjo Puriti Samī) is a Japanese original video animation (OVA) series produced by AIC and Pioneer LDC, and released from 1995 to 1997 as three videos.
+Magical Girl Pretty Sammy (魔法少女プリティサミー, Mahō Shōjo Puriti Samī) is a Japanese original video animation (OVA) series produced by Pioneer LDC and animated by AIC.
+The series spawned 3 episodes released direct-to-video between 1995 and 1997.
 It features character Sasami from the Tenchi Muyo! series as a magical girl, and is noted for recasting the Tenchi Muyo! characters in new roles.
 It has been dubbed into English by Pioneer USA.
 It also spawned two television series - Magical Project S, and Sasami: Magical Girls Club.

 Background

 Magical Girl Pretty Sammy originated not in animation but in voice drama, beginning in 1993 with the release of Tenchi Muyo!
 Ryo-ohki CD Special 1 (Creation of the Universe Journey Across Space-Time).
 Here, Washu's newest invention, the Dimensional Controller, is glitched by the girls, creating several parallel Tenchi! worlds.
 Stories from the drama would later be adapted for Tenchi Universe's "Time and Space Adventures" arc (episodes 11-13).
 A second CD release, Tenchi Muyo!
 Ryo-ohki's Christmas, incorporated ideas revisited again in the series, drawing on Tsunami as the source of Pretty Sammy's magical powers.

 The music video for "Pretty Sammy, the Magical Girl", originally part of the Tenchi Muyo!
 Soundfile, marked Pretty Sammy's anime debut.
 After having a kiss between her and Tenchi interrupted by the villainous Kiyone, Sasami must transform into her magical alter-ego to save her love and teach his kidnappers a lesson.
 Though the Soundfile was never released officially in the U.S., this short can be seen during the end credits of the Mihoshi Special.

 The Mihoshi Special OVA was the first time Sammy was ever featured as a full-fledged character in the animated medium, and after her appearance in Episode 12 of Tenchi Universe (Tenchi Muyo!
 TV: Time and Space Adventures Part 2) in a costume that more resembles Sailor Moon's than her original outfit, the magical girl would go on to star in OVA specials and television series of her own.